-Backpacking Philippines is often forgotten when it comes to travelling around South East Asia.
+Backpacking the Philippines is often forgotten when it comes to travelling around Southeast Asia.

-This is a travesty, as it is a hidden gem and there is actually a lot of great things to see and do in the Philippines.
+This is a travesty, as it is a hidden gem and there are a lot of great things to see and do in the Philippines.

-I can see why many people miss out on backpacking the Philippines, as it’s geographically isolated from the rest of South East Asia.
+I can see why many people miss out on going to the Philippines, as it’s geographically isolated from the rest of South-East Asia.

-However, I really think any backpacker in the region should seriously consider visiting, as the Philippines is a country with rich culture and history and some amazing scenery!
+However, I think any backpacker in the region should seriously consider visiting.
+The Philippines has a rich culture, history, and amazing scenery!

 - Capital – Manila